eclipse-fog05/website/content/docs/internals/zenoh.md

     parent: "internals"
 ---

-Eclipse fog05 uses YAKS to provide location-transparent access to the system state and to distribute this state.
+Eclipse fog05 uses Zenoh to provide location-transparent access to the system state and to distribute this state.

 # Distributed state